cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 Time series are homogeneous list of time-depending values.
 They are used in the Energy ADE to store energy amount or schedule for instance.
-As non-domain specific feature, they is planned to be integrated in the CityGML 3.0.
+As non-domain specific feature, they are planned to be integrated in the CityGML 3.0.

 They have common properties specified in the type